AmedBrook/Pulp_MILP-Hybrid-Energy-Optimization/mkdocs/docs/index.md

     `$ python -m mkdocs serve`

-* To preview the documentation then browse within the output https address returned by the last command.
+* To see the rendered changes browse within the output https address returned by the last command.
 For more guidance on mkdocs, see [here](https://www.mkdocs.org/user-guide/).

 ### flake8.